brendanwhit/ds1-final-project/docs/index.md

 ---
 title: Predicting Baseball Game Outcomes
-subtitle: With Weather Data and Recursive Logistic Regression
 author: Brendan Whitney
 ---
+## With Weather Data and Recursive Logistic Regression

 A PDF of my report can be found [here](report.pdf).
 All code can be found on [my repository](https://github.com/brendanwhit/ds1-final-project).